Coconut Creek Father’s Rights Attorney

 However, without having the legal support of the Florida court, the mother of the child can choose to deny access or communication with the child for any or no reason whatsoever.
 This means if the mother of your child wants to end the relationship, relocate, or otherwise deny you access to your child for any reason, they are completely within their rights to do so.

-An experienced Coconut Creek Father’s Rights attorney, like the dedicated family lawyers at John Buchmiller & Associates, LLC, will advocate for and help to protect your right to a loving and supportive relationship with your minor child, regardless of your relationship with the mother.
+An experienced Coconut Creek Father’s Rights attorney, like the dedicated family lawyers at Davis and Associates, Attorneys at Law, will advocate for and help to protect your right to a loving and supportive relationship with your minor child, regardless of your relationship with the mother.

 Divorced Father’s Rights